joyjitchatterjee/TurbineSCADACausality/README.md

 # License

-This repo is based on the MIT License, which allows free use of the provided resources, subject to the origina sources being credit/acknowledged appropriately.
+This repo is based on the MIT License, which allows free use of the provided resources, subject to the original sources being credit/acknowledged appropriately.
 The software/resources under MIT license is provided as is, without any liability or warranty at the end of the authors.